Recent News & Events

 - As this mandir is dedicated to Bhagwan Swaminarayan, his murtis have been consecrated in various shrines under different names.

-- Shri Krishna, one of the avatars of Vishnu, graced the world approximately 5,000 years ago.
+- Shri Krishna Bhagwan, one of the avatars of Vishnu Bhagwan, graced the world over 5,000 years ago.

 - Playing the flute, he won the hearts and souls of devotees.